Me and my family

 What I do at my work

-I am employed as a Professor at Luleå University of Technology.
-The course I am presently responsible for is:
+I am a Professor Emeritus at Luleå University of Technology.

 My research area is: optoelectronics, mechatronics and autonomous mobile robots.
 My thesis was on a navigation system for mobile robots.
 The navigation system is today the worldwide market leader for Automatically Guided Vehicles.
-The product name is LazerWay and Danaher Motion produces it.
+The product name is LazerWay and Kollmorgen produces it.

 What I do when I'm not working